isb-cgc/readthedocs/docs/source/sections/RegulomeExplorerNotebooks.rst

 Standard pairwise statistics
 ============================

-Statistical significance assessment for an association between pairs of data types uses rank-ordered data and a statistical test appropriate to each data type pair depending on categorical or numerical categorization.
-The following table lists the statistical methods implemented in the notebooks, and the data types used as examples.
-The Regulome Explorer inspired notebook is a special notebook that allows the computation of associations between all possible data types available in the TCGA dataset; more details are below.
+The following table lists notebooks for the statistical methods implemented in each one with the example data types used.
+They assess the statistical significance for an association between pairs of data types using rank-ordered data and a statistical test appropriate to each data type pair depending on categorical or numerical categorization.
+The notebooks inspired by Regulome Explorer inspired notebook are special notebooks that allow computation of associations between all possible data types available in the TCGA dataset.

 .. list-table::
    :widths: 25 25 50